Stanislav Lunev

-Stanislav Lunev (Станислав Лунев; born 1946 in Leningrad) is a former Soviet military officer, the highest-ranking GRU officer to defect from Russia to the United States.
+Stanislav Lunev (Станислав Лунев; born 1946 in Leningrad) is a former Soviet military officer, as of 1992 the highest-ranking GRU officer to defect from Russia to the United States.

 Biography

 Stanislav Lunev was born in Leningrad, to the family of a Soviet Army officer.
 He graduated from the Suvorov Military School in Vladikavkaz and then from Joint Arms High Command Military Academy.
 He then worked as a GRU intelligence officer in Singapore in 1978, in China from 1980, and in the United States from 1988.
-He defected to US authorities in 1992.
+He defected to U.S. authorities in 1992.
 Since then, he has worked as a consultant to the FBI and the CIA.

 Writings

 Lunev published a book of memoirs, Through the Eyes of the Enemy.
 In the book, he described his work as a Soviet spy.
 He said that his work was extremely successful because he followed a very basic rule that "the best spy will be everyone's best friend, not a shadowy figure in the corner."

 In the book, he also described some active measures against the "Main adversary" and alleged that "the GRU and the KGB helped to fund just about every antiwar movement and organization in America and abroad."
 According to Lunev, the Soviet Union allegedly spent more money on funding of U.S. anti-war movements during the Vietnam War than on funding and arming the Viet Cong forces.